DerBrunoIR/nBody/README.md

 (GitHub requires video compression.)

-Here we can see the accumulating errors, as a initially stable system slowley moves towards a chaotic one.
+Here we can see the accumulating errors, as an initially stable system slowley moves towards a chaotic one.

 https://github.com/user-attachments/assets/f5f58a3d-42d9-480e-9ea8-3eed9565f8c7